gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 </details>

-`sama` covers all kinds of sameness- a little similar, identical, and everything between!
+[sama]{.tokipona} covers all kinds of sameness- a little similar, identical, and everything between!

 ---